Rules for life jackets on boats

 The U.S. Coast Guard safety standards apply to all types of boats.
 That means kayaks and other non-motorized boats have the same life jacket requirements as other craft in their category.
 Depending on your state’s laws, you may be required to wear the jacket for your trip.

 Being safe on the water involves more than wearing a life jacket.
-Learn more about boating etiquette and other safety tips like how to anchor a boat, how to dock a vessel safely and what to do if your boat capsizes.
+Learn other safety tips like how to anchor a boat and what to do if your boat capsizes.